-Getting around Istanbul is relatively easy regardless of whether expats decide to use their own vehicle or take public transport.
-Many expats living in Istanbul's outlying suburbs do have their own cars but, for those living centrally, it is often more efficient and economical to utilise the city's many public transport options.
+Getting around Istanbul is relatively easy, regardless of whether expats decide to use their own vehicle or take public transport.
+Many expats living in Istanbul's outlying suburbs do have cars, but for those residing centrally, it is often more efficient and economical to utilise the city's many public transport options.

 Public transport in Istanbul

 Istanbul has an extensive system, with many modes of transport operating within an integrated infrastructure.
-Those who plan on using public transport regularly should purchase an Istanbulkart.
+Those who intend to use public transport regularly should purchase an Istanbul Kart.
 This electronic chip card can be reloaded and used to travel on most modes of public transport in Istanbul.

 Buses